Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 How Do I Recover From Parental Burnout?

-Burnout recovery isn’t just about getting out of crisis mode, it’s about building a life where burnout isn’t the default state.
+Recovering as a burned out parent isn’t just about getting out of crisis mode, it’s about building a life where burnout isn’t the default state.
 For parents of neurodivergent kids, this requires an ongoing rebalancing act, as family dynamics, resources, and needs shift over time.
-True recovery means understanding that burnout prevention isn’t a one-time fix, but rather a continuous practice of making intentional choices that protect your well-being.
+True recovery means understanding that burnout prevention isn’t a one-time fix, but rather a continuous practice of making intentional choices that protect your well-being and align with your values as a parent.

 This might mean developing a deeper understanding of your child’s needs and how to meet them in affirming and sustainable ways, rather than trying to force a neurotypical approach that doesn’t work for your family.
 It might also mean giving yourself permission to do things differently; revisiting and revising expectations around household responsibilities, social obligations, or advocacy work so that your own well-being isn’t sacrificed.